mps-youtube/yewtube/RELEASING.md

 PyPI
 ----
 Push the source, and a wheel build, to PyPI.
-Be careful that everything is correct at this point; PyPI does allow replacing an uploaded file with a different one of the same name.
+Be careful that everything is correct at this point; PyPI does not allow replacing an uploaded file with a different one of the same name.

 GPG Signatures
 --------------